rubyfu/RubyFu/module_0x3__network_kung_fu/ssid_finder.md

 - Receive every single packet no matter what protocol is it
 - Receive packets as raw to process it as far as I learn from wireshark

 I went through all mentioned references below and also I had a look at `/usr/include/linux/if_ether.h` which gave me an idea about `ETH_P_ALL` meaning and more.
-I addition, `man socket` was really helpful to me.
+In addition, `man socket` was really helpful to me.

 **Note: **The Network card interface must be set in monitoring mode, to do so (using airmon-ng)